 Head for the hinterland

-Check which way the wind is blowing and choose which of the seaside towns, rural villages or harbourside hamlets fits your fancy – there are plenty to choose from within Dunedin’s extensive city limits.
+Is it a day for sandy toes or fields of dreams?
+Pick the seaside town or rural village that fits your fancy – there are plenty to choose from within Dunedin’s extensive city limits.
 Karitane and Waikoutai to the north, and Brighton to the south, all offer beautiful beach walks and tasty cafés or bakeries.
 Outram and Middlemarch to the rural west introduce you to the rugged hills of Maungatua and the Rock and Pillar Range.
 Port Chalmers and Macandrew Bay have harbourside charm, parks and quaint beaches.

 Find out about the wider Dunedin region